zvada/technology/docs/release/cut-data-release.md

 Day 3: Update the ITB
 ---------------------

-Now that the release has had a chance to proprogate to all the mirrors, update the Madison ITB site by following the [yum update section](../infrastructure/madison-itb/#doing-yum-updates) of the Madison ITB document.
+Now that the release has had a chance to propogate to all the mirrors, update the Madison ITB site by following the [yum update section](../infrastructure/madison-itb/#doing-yum-updates) of the Madison ITB document.
 Remember, it may be advisable to stop the HTCondor daemons according to the [HTCondor pre-release testing instructions](itb-testing/#installing-htcondor-prerelease).